 NDP MAC frames

 Several NDP MAC frame formats are defined to decrease MAC protocol overhead for S1G STAs.
 An NDP MAC frame is indicated by setting the value of the NDP Indication subfield to 1 in the SIG field.
 Subclause 8.3.4a describes the NDP MAC frame body content in each of NDP MAC frame types defined in Table 8-41 (NDP MAC frame type field values).
+The PHY preamble format for transmission of NDP MAC frames is defined in 24.3.11 (S1G preamble format for NDPs).

 TGah editor: modify the D1.2 text from P332L41, as follows